jacobwilliams/rklib/README.md

 To add a new method to this library:

   * Update the tables (either the fixed or variable one in `scripts/generate_files.py`)
   * Run `python scripts/generate_files.py` to update all the include files.
 This script will generate all the boilerplate code for all the methods.
-It will also print the updated tables for the `README` to the console, so you have to copy and paste them in the file.
+It will also this `README` file.
   * Add a step function (either in `rklib_fixed_steps.f90` or `rklib_variable_steps.f90`).
 Note that you can generate a template of an RK step function using the `scripts/generate_rk_code.py` script.
 The two command line arguments are the number of function evaluations required and the method name (e.g., `'rk4'`).
 Edit the template accordingly (note at the FSAL ones have a slightly different format).
   * Update the unit tests.

 ### License